 Times have changed, however, and corporal punishment is not as acceptable as it used to be.
 In fact, the American Academy of Pediatrics has a policy statement advising parents against ever spanking their children, which begs the question:

-Is it Illegal to Spank a Child in Texas?
+Is It Illegal to Spank a Child in Texas?

 The short answer is no — spanking is not illegal as long as it is reasonable discipline.
 In Texas, the law gives parents, stepparents, grandparents and legal guardians leeway in disciplining their children, but it must be “reasonable” and not cross the line into abuse.
 Problem is, sometimes that line is blurred.
 (If you were looking for spanking of a more adult variety, you’re looking for our article on the legality of BDSM.)

-At what point does physical punishment end and abuse begin?
+So, at what point does physical punishment end and abuse begin?
 We must use common sense and look to the law for guidance.

-What are the Criminal Laws Regarding Spanking in Texas?
+What Are the Criminal Laws Regarding Spanking in Texas?

 Depending on the age of the child, abuse could fall under two categories: injury to a child or assault bodily injury family violence.
 Individuals accused of abusing a child under age 15 could face a charge of injury to a child, while those accused of abusing a kid over age 15 could face a charge of assault bodily injury family violence.
 Here’s a look at two statues that make it illegal to spank a child in Texas:

 Under Section 22.04 of the Texas Penal Code, a person commits injury to a child if, through act or omission of an act, he intentionally, knowingly, or recklessly causes a child:

 - Serious mental deficiency, impairment, or injury; or